• Skip to primary navigation

 If you’re anything like me, dressings are often the best part of the salad – or at least it’s what I most look forward to!
 The right dressing can be the highlight of the salad or even get us to eat more veggies!

-Unfortunately, though, those commercial salad dressings we’ve come to love are USUALLY loaded with calories, fat, artificial colors and flavors, preservatives, and lots of other unhealthy ingredients.
+Unfortunately, though, those commercial salad dressings we’ve come to love are USUALLY loaded with calories, oils, artificial colors and flavors, preservatives, and lots of other unhealthy ingredients… but not anymore!

-But not anymore – with my oil-free worry-free quick and easy salad dressing formulas you’ll be having the best, most delicious, and healthiest salads of your life in no time at all.
+With my oil-free, worry-free, quick, and easy salad dressing formula, you’ll have the best, most delicious, and healthiest salads of your life in no time at all.

-After all, why go to all the effort of making a beautiful salad with veggies and greens only to drown it with fat, salt, sugar, and chemicals that no one needs?
+After all, why go to all the effort of making a beautiful salad with veggies and greens only to drown it with too much oil, salt, sugar, and chemicals that no one needs?

 Let’s build a new habit of making your own salad dressing without oil alongside fresh, beautiful, and healthy salads.